liya-azulay/cybersecurity-intelligence-app/docs/INSTALLATION.md

 2. Verify all prerequisites are installed
 3. Ensure MongoDB is running
 4. Check that ports 3000 and 8000 are available
+5. Verify VirusTotal API key is configured (for bot functionality)
-5. Review the troubleshooting section above
+6. Review the troubleshooting section above

 For additional help, refer to: